Rajkumar-Khothapalli/AdmitSpot-Assignment/README.md

 ## Run the backend server

-required below environment variables and i ahve used the aivencloud.com for my sql database.
+required below environment variables and i have used the aivencloud.com for my sql database.

 ```bash
 MYSQL_HOST